Kashika18/Palindrome/README.md

-It ignores the case of the input word
+It ignores the case of the input word.<br>
 It ignores all the extra spaces given